 \subsection{Real-world Image Dehazing}

-The domain gap between synthetic and real haze is another key bottleneck for real-world dehazing~\cite{dong2020multi, guo2022image, liu2019griddehazenet, qin2020ffa, ye2022perceiving}.
-Real haze is complex and entangled with spatially varying degradations, while paired real hazy-clean data are scarce, which motivates growing efforts on real-world settings~\cite{chen2021psd, qiu2023mb, wu2021contrastive, zheng2023curricular, zhang2024depth,wang2024ucl}.
-To better model real-world haze~\cite{feng2024advancing}, PDN~\cite{yang2018proximal} and CORUN~\cite{fang2024real} use explicit physical modeling for interpretability, but incomplete atmospheric scattering modeling still limits their color fidelity and robustness.
-Some studies improve haze synthesis realism to narrow the gap, such as RIDCP~\cite{wu2023ridcp} and Wang~\etal~\cite{WANGcompensated}.
-HazeFlow \cite{shin2025hazeflow} further enhances realism but requires an additional non-uniform haze field synthesis step.
-Balancing process complexity and haze authenticity is still a problem.
-Another line adopts domain adaptation to enhance generalization~\cite{chen2022disentaglement,yang2022d4,shao2020domain,li2022physically}, but adversarial training may introduce artifacts and instability~\cite{goodfellow2014generative}.
-Some approaches combine synthetic and real data~\cite{chen2021psd, cong2024semisupervised, tong2022semiuformer}, but noisy pseudo-labels can accumulate and degrade quality.
-While Colabator~\cite{fang2024real} attempts to mitigate this by up-weighting high-quality regions, it fundamentally still learns from noisy pseudo-labels alongside its complex training pipeline.
-Consequently, a critical need remains for a better unsupervised adaptation framework that can fundamentally avoid pseudo label error propagation while leveraging explicit physical constraints to reliably bridge the synthetic to real domain gap.
+The domain gap between synthetic and real haze remains a key bottleneck for real-world dehazing~\cite{liu2019griddehazenet, dong2020multi, wu2021contrastive, qin2020ffa, guo2022image, ye2022perceiving}.
+Real haze is entangled with spatially varying degradations, while paired real hazy-clean data are scarce, motivating increasing efforts in real-world settings~\cite{chen2021psd, qiu2023mb, zheng2023curricular, zhang2024depth,wang2024ucl}.
+To better model real-world haze~\cite{feng2024advancing}, PDN~\cite{yang2018proximal} and CORUN~\cite{fang2024real} introduce explicit physical modeling, but incomplete atmospheric scattering modeling still limits their color fidelity and robustness.
+Other studies narrow the gap by improving haze synthesis realism, such as RIDCP~\cite{wu2023ridcp} and Wang~\etal~\cite{WANGcompensated}.
+HazeFlow~\cite{shin2025hazeflow} further improves realism but requires an additional non-uniform haze field synthesis step, leading to a trade-off between process complexity and haze authenticity.
+Domain adaptation methods improve generalization~\cite{chen2022disentaglement,yang2022d4,shao2020domain,li2022physically,tsai2025phatnet, fang2025guided}, but adversarial training may introduce artifacts and instability~\cite{goodfellow2014generative}.
+Some methods combine synthetic and real data~\cite{chen2021psd, cong2024semisupervised, tong2022semiuformer}, yet noisy pseudo-labels in self-distillation may accumulate and degrade restoration quality.
+Although Colabator~\cite{fang2024real} reduces this issue by up-weighting high-quality regions, it still relies on noisy pseudo-labels and a relatively complex training pipeline.
+Therefore, an unsupervised adaptation framework is still needed to reduce pseudo-label error propagation while using explicit physical constraints to bridge the synthetic-to-real domain gap.